1. Check your PC

 Windows will save a backup copy of your PC settings to OneDrive.
 If something ever happens to your PC and you need to replace it, your settings are saved in the cloud and you can transfer them to a new PC instantly.

 You can change any of these settings later in PC settings.
 If you'd prefer to turn off all of these settings now, click Turn off these OneDrive settings (not recommended).
-For more information, see OneDrive: FAQ.
+For more info, see OneDrive: FAQ.

 Because Windows is always being updated, it’s possible that critical updates have become available since Windows 8.1 was released.
 Windows checks for these critical updates when you finish setting up Windows 8.1 for the first time, and if it finds any, it will download them automatically.
 Downloading and installing these updates might take anywhere from a few minutes to an hour or so, depending on the updates needed.
 Your PC might also need to restart one or more times to complete the updates.